tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 a range of altitudes and then falls slowly back to zero as we approach the boundary layer top.
 Therefore it is of interest to estimate the critical altitude at which the thermal strength is expected to fall to the descent rate of the glider.

-Lechlow and Stephens (reference 3) propose the following equation for the thermal updraft strengh at a given altitude...
+Lechlow and Stephens (reference 3) propose the following equation for the thermal updraft strength at a given altitude...

 $W = z^{1/3}(1 - 1.1z)$